M1871 Beaumont: Variants

 The M1873 Colonial Rifle was developed for deployment to the Dutch East Indies.
 The rifles replaced earlier percussion rifles and centerfire rifles created by Lt.
 FWH Kuhn.
 Earlier shipments of the rifle were sent back to Europe due to the rear sights not having distance markings.
 In total, 35,000 rifles were produced for deployment to the colony.

 The metal of the barrel, breech, sights and bayonet was browned in order to prevent corrosion in the tropical humidity.
 The colonial rifles were not updated to later standards like those remaining in Europe, such as using newer cartridges, upgraded sights or a magazine.

 A cavalry version was used between 1898 and 1914 by units including the Mangkoe-Nagoro Legion.
 Between 1899 and 1910, many rifles were shortened for use by the Corps Armed Police.

 The Pupil Rifle 1878 and Cadet Rifle 1878 were introduced for training youths.
 The Cadet Rifle had a length of 1.15 meters, came with a 42.7 centimeter bayonet, and made for youths age 15 to 19 at the Breda military academy.
 The pupil rifle was shorter and meant for youth at the Nieuwesluis school for youths age 12 to 14 years.
 Both rifles were mainly intended for drills and had blank sights with no distance markings.

 The M1871/79 Rifle saw several modifications.
-In 1879, a new catridge was introduced with better ballistic performance.
+In 1879, a new cartridge was introduced with better ballistic performance.
 The new cartridge was comparable to that used in the Fusil Gras mle 1874 and Mauser Model 1871 rifles.

 Other changes which had been implemented over the years and formalized in 1879 included modifying the extractor, removing the safety and changing the rear sights for one with a longer range and measurements in meters.

-The KamerShiet (KSO) rifles were introduced in 1891 and were converted from standard rifles to allow the firing of the 5.5mm Bosquette rimfire cartridge for training on short, indoor ranges.
+The Kamerschietoefeningen (KSO) rifles (translation: 'Rifle for indoor exercises') were introduced in 1891 and were converted from standard rifles to allow the firing of the 5.5mm Bosquette rimfire cartridge for training on short, indoor ranges.